vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/046/23_dasha_shyAvA.md

 Their tails are presumably straight because they are going so fast their tails are horizontal.

-Ge takes mathrá- as a geographical designation: Mathra horses.
+Geldner takes mathrá- as a geographical designation: Mathra horses.
 But I see no reason not to connect it with √math ‘churn, agitate’, hence ‘skittish’.
 See also I.181.5.